huguesrichard/Allopipe/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) Requirements<a name="requirements"></a>

 For installing AlloPipe you will specifically require the following softwares:
-1. [Python](https://www.python.org/downloads/) ≥ 3.6 (AlloPipe was developed on v3.9)
+1. [Nextflow](https://www.nextflow.io/) 24.10.9 installed to run the AlloPipe workflow.

-2. [Conda](https://docs.anaconda.com/free/working-with-conda/) installed for your operating system and python version.
-Verify that you have a suitable version of Conda, as we recommend installing the [dependencies](https://github.com/huguesrichard/Allopipe/blob/main/requirements.txt) in a dedicated environment.
+2. [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed for your operating system.
+The Nextflow workflow uses Conda to create its execution environment from [`recipes/conda/allopipe.yml`](recipes/conda/allopipe.yml).
+AlloPipe is currently developed on Python v3.10.

 3. To run Allo-Affinity, you need to assess the affinity of the reconstructed peptides towards the HLA molecules.
 We recommend two groups of software suites for that (only NetMHCpan is supported in command line for now):
 	- [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/), which should be downloaded as command line tools (be careful with version numbers).